It's almost Valentine's Day!! A holiday fraught with two of everyone's most favourite things - waxy chocolates and unfulfilled expectation.

 You get all those skillz down and you, my friend, WILL BE A SUCCESSFUL BLOGGER.

-6 years ago I was a successful blogger!
-I made these cherry tarts in celebration of Valentine’s Day and posted about them.
-Because woooooo it’s a holiday and we must all celebrate the holidays even if we don’t like them and think they’re stupid and would rather eat a bag of toenails.
+Why do these if I hate Valentine's day?
+As I do.
+Because WOOOOOOOOOOOO it's a holiday and we must all celebrate the holidays even if we don't like them and think they're stupid and would rather eat a bag of toenails.

-I do not like Valentine’s Day.
-I think it’s silly.
-And kind of embarrassing really.
-Mostly for men.
-It’s a holiday that at its heart seeks to point out that men, if unreminded, would go years on end, possibly even an entire LIFETIME without buying their wives cheap, skanky underwear.
-That’s just dumb.
-Any men I’ve come across have to be reminded to NOT buy their wives cheap, skanky underwear.
+I do not like Valentine's Day.
+I think it's stupid and silly.
+And kind of embarrassing really; mostly for men.
+It's a holiday that at its heart seeks to point out that men, if unreminded, would go years on end, possibly even an entire LIFETIME without buying their wives cheap, skanky underwear.
+That's just dumb.
+Any men I've come across have to be reminded to NOT buy their wives cheap, skanky underwear.